RyanJ93/pigeon/README.md

 Currently, messages can be sent among the same server users, cross-server messaging may be added in the future.
 Additionally, messages are stored as files, while it may sound like a bad practice (and I think that too), it was an explicit requirement for this project.
 MongoDB support will be added in a near future alongside the file storage system.

+Tested on Apple macOS and RedHat Enterprise Linux 8, currently not tested on Microsoft Windows.

 Developed with ❤️ by [Enrico Sola](https://www.enricosola.com).